netdata/netdata/src/collectors/apps.plugin/README.md

 ### Custom Process Groups (Apps)

-In this section, apps.plugin summarizes the resources consumed by all processes, grouped based on the groups provided in `/etc/netdata/apps_groups.conf` (to edit it on your system run `/etc/netdata/edit-config apps_groups.conf`).
+In this section, apps.plugin summarizes the resources consumed by all processes, grouped based on the groups provided in `/etc/netdata/apps_groups.conf`.
+You can edit this file using our [`edit-config`](docs/netdata-agent/configuration/README.md) script.

 For this section, `apps.plugin` builds a process tree (much like `ps fax` does in Linux), and groups processes together (evaluating both child and parent processes) so that the result is always a list with